Pamela's ArtPrize 2012 Series

 “Courage,” C.S.
 Lewis said, “is not simply one of the virtues, but the form of every virtue at the testing point.”

-Toni's smile and quiet strength drew me to her.
+Toni's smile and quiet strength drew me.
 Although her native language was French, a few simple words bridged our lives, and the distance between a Congolese refugee and an American artist narrowed.

-Though the flames of adversity blazed through each of their stories—leaving massive damage—these women are rising out of the ashes and rebuilding a new future for their families.
-The following Portraits of Courage reveal the fierce determination of these remarkable women.
+Though the flames of adversity blazed through the Congolese stories—leaving a charred landscape, these women are rising out of the ashes and rebuilding a new future for their families.
+Their Portraits of Courage reveal the fierce determination within these remarkable people.

 Note: Pseudonyms and models have been used to protect identity.
 Stories used by permission.